wsjung0516/angular/index.md

+# Gool Articles & Teaching history.

 ## Welcome to Angular Pages

-Sub title #1 is part of the articles that I studies and lecture to our co-worker.\
+Below articles that I studies and lecture to our co-worker.\
 It is high qualiy one, some of them is not easy to understand at the first glance,\
 but has very useful technique to apply advanced Angular programming.

-### 1. High quality Angular articles
+### Sub tile 1.
+High quality Angular articles

 1. [Auto complete](https://netbasal.com/advanced-angular-implementing-a-reusable-autocomplete-component-9908c2f04f5)
 2. [Angular Overlay (context menu)](https://netbasal.com/context-menus-made-easy-with-angular-cdk-963797e679fc)